izabelcavassim/gwf_UCLA_cluster/gwf_tutorial.md

 ```{bash}
 gwf -f workflow_chromosomes.py logs -e Analysis_chrm1 [name of the Target]
 ```

+As you can imagine by now, the sky is the limit in terms of what jobs one can submit with this tool.
+I hope you use it wisely :)

 if you get any problems with utf8 then type the following on terminal
 ```{bash}